DataDog/integrations-core/cisco_secure_firewall/README.md

 ## Overview

 [Cisco Secure Firewall Threat Defense (FTD)][5] is a threat-focused, next-gen firewall (NGFW) with unified management.
-It provides advanced threat protection before, during, and after attacks.The [Cisco Secure Firewall Management Center (FMC)][7] is the centralized event and policy manager for Cisco Secure Firewall Threat Defense (FTD), both on-premises and virtual
+It provides advanced threat protection before, during, and after attacks.The [Cisco Secure Firewall Management Center (FMC)][7] is the centralized event and policy manager for Cisco Secure Firewall Threat Defense (FTD), both on-premises and virtual.

-This integration enrich and ingests the following logs from Cisco Secure FTD via Cisco Secure FMC:
+This integration enrich and ingests the following logs from Cisco Secure FTD using Cisco Secure FMC:
 - User Authentication Logs
 - SNMP Logs
 - Failover Logs